dart-lang/language/working/2364 - primary constructors/feature-specification.md

 form in the header of the declaration.
 In order to use this feature, the given constructor must satisfy certain constraints, e.g., it cannot have a body.

-A primary constructor can also be declared in the body of a class or similar declaration, using the modifier `primary`, in which case it can have an initializer list and a body, and it still has the ability to introduce instance variable declarations implicitly.

 One variant of this feature has been proposed in the [struct proposal][], several other proposals have appeared elsewhere, and prior art exists in languages like [Kotlin][kotlin primary constructors] and Scala (with